 Today, the use of cleanrooms is essential for contamination control, and the cleanroom has evolved into a science of its own.
 Keeping airborne contaminants generated by people, process, facilities and equipment from entering or suspending in the environment is a primary concern to cleanroom designers.
 Because pharmaceutical cleanrooms are classified according to the particle concentration of the air, the right components are essential to meeting the cleanliness criteria required.

-Maintaining a controlled environment in which the levels of particulate, microbes and contamination of all kinds are reduced is achieved by continuously “flushing” the cleanroom with highly filtered air that is forced through High Efficiency Particulate air (HEPA) filters.
+Maintaining a controlled environment in which the levels of particulates, microbes, and contamination of all kinds are reduced is achieved by continuously “flushing” the cleanroom with highly filtered air that is forced through High Efficiency Particulate air (HEPA) filters.
 HEPA filters can prevent over 99.97 percent of particles measuring greater than 0.3 microns in size from entering the cleanroom.
-This is incredible considering the outside air we breathe may contain up to 5 million suspended particulates of pollen, dust and smog in one cubic foot.
+This is incredible considering the outside air we breathe may contain up to 5 million suspended particulates of pollen, dust, and smog in one cubic foot.

 Even a particle as minute as a strand of human hair, will cause expensive downtime or lead to costly maintenance if discovered in the delicate balance of the cleanroom environment.
 Airborne particles provide a ride for microorganisms on which to produce, leading to contamination of product.